civican/legisinfo/44-1/bills/C-49/bill_text.md

 **(4)** For the purpose of being eligible for appointment to a position in the public service by an appointment process under the `Public Service Employment Act`,

-  any person who, immediately prior to being employed by the **Regulator**, was employed in the public service shall be deemed to be a person employed in the public service in the Department of **Natural** Resources in the location where that person is performing duties for the **Regulator** and in a position of an occupational nature and at a level equivalent to the position in which that person is employed by the **Regulator**; and

-  any person who, immediately prior to being employed by the **Regulator**, was not employed in the public service shall, two years after being employed by the **Regulator**, be deemed to be a person employed in the public service in the Department of **Natural** Resources in the location where that person is performing duties for the **Regulator** and in a position of an occupational nature and at a level equivalent to the position in which that person is employed by the **Regulator**.

-> **Explanatory Note**:
-> Existing text of subsection 26(4):
-> *Existing Text*:
-> > For the purpose of being eligible for appointment to a position in the public service by an appointment process under the `Public Service Employment Act`,
-> > any person who, immediately prior to being employed by the Board, was employed in the public service shall be deemed to be a person employed in the public service in the Department of Energy, Mines and Resources in the location where that person is performing duties for the Board and in a position of an occupational nature and at a level equivalent to the position in which that person is employed by the Board; and
+  any person who, immediately prior to being employed by the Regulator, was employed in the public service shall be deemed to be a person employed in the public service in the Department of Natural Resources in the location where that person is performing duties for the Regulator and in a position of an occupational nature and at a level equivalent to the position in which that person is employed by the Regulator; and

-> > any person who, immediately prior to being employed by the Board, was not employed in the public service shall, two years after being employed by the Board, be deemed to be a person employed in the public service in the Department of Energy, Mines and Resources in the location where that person is performing duties for the Board and in a position of an occupational nature and at a level equivalent to the position in which that person is employed by the Board.
+  any person who, immediately prior to being employed by the Regulator, was not employed in the public service shall, two years after being employed by the Regulator, be deemed to be a person employed in the public service in the Department of Natural Resources in the location where that person is performing duties for the Regulator and in a position of an occupational nature and at a level equivalent to the position in which that person is employed by the Regulator.

 ### Section 121

 Subsection 28(4) of the Act is replaced by the following:

-**(4)** **Subject to subsection (4.1)**, the Government of Canada shall pay one-half of the aggregate of the expenditures set out in the budget or revised budget in respect of each fiscal year.
+**(4)** Subject to subsection (4.1), the Government of Canada shall pay one-half of the aggregate of the expenditures set out in the budget or revised budget in respect of each fiscal year.

 **(4.1)** The Chief Executive Officer may include in the budget or revised budget expenditures associated with specific requirements of one government that are to be paid entirely by that government.

-> **Explanatory Note**:
-> Existing text of subsection 28(4):
-> *Existing Text*:
-> > The Government of Canada shall pay one-half of the aggregate of the expenditures set out in the budget or revised budget, where applicable, submitted and approved pursuant to this section in respect of each fiscal year.

 ### Section 122

   **(1)** Paragraph 30.1(1)(b) of the Act is replaced by the following:

-    respecting the fees or charges, or the method of calculating the fees or charges, in respect of any of the **Regulator**'s activities under this Act or the **`Impact Assessment Act`**, that are to be paid by
+    respecting the fees or charges, or the method of calculating the fees or charges, in respect of any of the Regulator's activities under this Act or the `Impact Assessment Act`, that are to be paid by

-    a person who makes an application for an authorization under paragraph 142(1)(b) **or subsection 142.011(1)** or an application under subsection 143(2), or
+    a person who makes an application for an authorization under paragraph 142(1)(b) or subsection 142.011(1) or an application under subsection 143(2), or

-    the holder of an operating licence issued under paragraph 142(1)(a) or an authorization issued under paragraph 142(1)(b) **or subsection 142.011(1)**; and
+    the holder of an operating licence issued under paragraph 142(1)(a) or an authorization issued under paragraph 142(1)(b) or subsection 142.011(1); and

   **(2)** Subsection 30.1(3) of the Act is replaced by the following:

-    **(3)** The amounts of the fees or charges referred to in paragraph (1)(b) shall not exceed the cost of the **Regulator**'s activities under this Act or the `**Impact Assessment Act**`.
+    **(3)** The amounts of the fees or charges referred to in paragraph (1)(b) shall not exceed the cost of the Regulator's activities under this Act or the `Impact Assessment Act`.

 ### Section 123

 The Act is amended by adding the following after section 31:

-#### **Petroleum-related Decisions**
+#### Petroleum-related Decisions

-> **Explanatory Note**:
-> New.

 ### Section 124

 Paragraph 35(5)(c) of the English version of the Act is replaced by the following:

-must be published without delay by the **Canadian Energy** Regulator.

-> **Explanatory Note**:
-> Relevant portion of subsection 35(5):
-> *Existing Text*:
-> > A determination of the Commission of the Canadian Energy Regulator made under subsection (4),
-> >
-> > must be published without delay by the Regulator.
+must be published without delay by the Canadian Energy Regulator.

 ### Section 125

 The Act is amended by adding the following after section 38:

-#### **Decisions Related to Offshore Renewable Energy**
+#### Decisions Related to Offshore Renewable Energy

 ### Section 38.1